The Senate on Thursday reintroduced a Bill seeking to establish the National Assembly Budget and Research Office (NABRO).

 Following its reintroduction at plenary, the Bill which scaled first reading was sponsored by Sen. Rose Oko (PDP-Cross River).

-The move seeking to establish the National Assembly Budget office was first conceived in 2005 under the Senate Presidency of Senator Ken Nnamani but failed to make it to the floor of the upper chamber.
+The idea to establish the National Assembly Budget Office was first conceived in 2005 under the Senate Presidency of Sen. Ken Nnamani, but failed to materialise at the floor of the upper chamber.

-When reintroduced in the 6th Senate under the leadership of Senator David Mark, it was aborted as it failed to receive the required support for its introduction.
+Again, plans to introduce the Bill in the 6th Senate under the leadership of Sen. David Mark was aborted as it failed to receive the required support.

-It was first introduced on the floor of the 7th Senate under Senate President David Mark and sponsored by the Senate Leader at the time, Victor Ndoma-Egba.
-The bill however never made it to becoming law.
+The Bill was first introduced on the floor of the 7th Senate under Senate President David Mark, and sponsored by the Senate Leader Victor Ndoma-Egba at that time.

-Besides the NABRO bill, nine others scaled first reading during Thursday’s plenary.
-They are: National Industrial Court Act (Amendment) Bill, 2019, sponsored by Senator Ovie Omo-Agege (APC, Delta Central); Court of Appeal Act (Amendment) Bill, 2019, by Sen. Ovie Omo-Agege; Nigerian Maritime Zones Act (Repeal and Re-enactment) Bill, 2019, by Senator George Thompson Sekibo (PDP, Rivers East); City University of Technology Yaba Bill, 2019, by Senator Solomon Olamilekan Adeola (APC, Lagos West).
+Others are Court of Appeal Act (Amendment) Bill, 2019, by Sen. Ovie Omo-Agege; Nigerian Maritime Zones Act (Repeal and Re-enactment) Bill, 2019, by Sen. George Sekibo (PDP-Rivers); City University of Technology Yaba Bill, 2019, by Sen. Solomon Olamilekan Adeola (APC- Lagos).

 Federal College of Agriculture Ofoni, Bayelsa State (Est.) Bill, 2019, by Sen. Lawrence Ewhrudjakpor (APC-Bayelsa); Police Act CAP P19 LFN 2004 (Amendment) Bill, 2019, by Sen. Gershom Bassey (Cross River).